Q. What is an ORCID and Why Should I Use It?

 - Eliminates confusion over researchers with similar names

-- Ensures your profile is continuous, even if you change institutions
+- Moves with you if you change institutions

-- Saves time by reducing repetitive data entry into research systems - Gives you complete control over which systems can access your information
+- Reduce repetitive data entry into research systems - Enter Once, Reuse Often

+- Control which systems can access your information

-- Many of the large indexing databases including Scopus, Web of Science and Crossref support ORCID
+- Large databases, including Scopus, Web of Science and Crossref/DOI

 How do I get an ORCID?